Our buses and trains give you a fast and reliable way to travel

 Plan your trip

 Looking for the best way to get around?
-Our trip planner is just the ticket.
-It's easy to use and will show you where to catch your ride and schedules for your trip.
+Check out our trip planner.
+It's easy to use, and it will show you where to find routes and schedules for your trip.

 Transit options that save you time and hassle

-Once you’ve figured out where you're going, we have plenty of options to reliably get you there.
+Once you’ve figured out where you're going, we have plenty of options to get you there.

-Who doesn't love trains?
-During weekday rush hours, Sounder travels between Lakewood and Seattle every 20 minutes and between Everett and Seattle every 30 minutes.
-Sounder also serves select weekend events such as Seahawks, Sounders and Mariners games.
+During weekday rush hours, Sounder travels between Lakewood and Seattle every 20 minutes, and between Everett and Seattle every 30 minutes.
+Sounder also serves select weekend events such as Seahawks, Sounders, and Mariners games.

-Get where you want to go quickly on ST Express buses with routes to Snohomish, King and Pierce Counties.
-We have 28 routes between major cities, and your ORCA card will provide you convenient transfers to Link, Sounder and local buses.
+Get where you want to go quickly on ST Express buses with routes to Snohomish, King, and Pierce Counties.
+We have 28 routes between major cities, and your ORCA card will provide convenient transfers to Link, Sounder, and local buses.

-Tacoma Link light rail travels 1.6 miles through downtown Tacoma, with six stops along the way.
-Tacoma Link trains run every 12 minutes most weekdays and Saturdays, and every 24 minutes on Sundays.
+The T Line travels 1.6 miles from the Tacoma Dome to St. Joseph through downtown Tacoma, with twelve stops along the way.
+T Line trains run every 12 minutes most weekdays and Saturdays and every 24 minutes on Sundays.
 Service is available from 5:30 a.m. to 10 p.m.
 Monday through Friday, from 8 a.m. to 10 p.m.
-Saturday and from 10 a.m. to 6 p.m. on Sunday and holidays.
+Saturday and from 10 a.m. to 6 p.m. on Sundays and holidays.

 Connecting to light rail is easy

-Sound Transit is coordinating with other transit agencies to make it easier for you to catch a bus to the nearest light rail station when new service starts.
+Sound Transit works with other transit agencies to make it easier for you to catch a bus to the nearest light rail station when new service starts.
 Check the Trip Planner for your most direct route.
-Learn how to transfer between services here.
+Learn how to transfer between services here

 Many Link light rail stations offer convenient pick-up and drop-off locations.
-Parking for cars is available at Northgate, Shoreline South/145th and Shoreline North/185th stations.
-Learn more about parking options.
+There are parking lots or structures at Northgate, Shoreline South/145th, Shoreline North/185th, South Bellevue, and BelRed stations.
+Learn more about parking options

 Pay your fare

-There are plenty of ways to pay, so take your pick.
-The super easy, no stress way is with an ORCA card.
+There are plenty of ways to pay.
+The easiest way is with an ORCA card.
 Buy an ORCA card at a ticket machine, online, or at a retail location.

-When using your ORCA card to ride Link or Sounder trains, don't forget to tap the yellow card reader before you board – the single beep will let you know your card has been accepted.
+When using your ORCA card to ride Sounder trains, don't forget to tap the yellow card reader before you board — the single beep will let you know your card has been accepted.
 When you reach your destination, make sure you tap off and listen for the two beeps.
-On buses, tap the reader by the driver when you board.
-No need to tap off a bus ride.
+On buses and Link light rail, tap the reader before you board.
+No need to tap off a bus or Link ride.

-Getting there can be half the fun, as long as you follow a few common sense rules.
-No smoking, and please allow people with disabilities and senior citizens to use the designated priority seating.
-Check out rules for riding to see all the ways to make the ride more enjoyable for you and everyone else.
+Getting where you’re going can be half the fun, as long as you follow a few simple rules.
+Don’t smoke, and please allow people with disabilities and senior citizens to use the designated priority seating.
+Check out rules for riding for more ways to improve everyone’s ride.

 We're here to help